(and other questions we’ve been asked about the subject)

 - Are you magnesium deficient?
 Two thirds of the population are.

 16. How can I overcome insomnia?

 Here’s what we know about insomnia.
 When you’re lying awake, wondering if you’ll ever get back or simply off to sleep, it’s very tempting to view the inability to sleep as a symptom of psychological distress.
 Believe us when we say we know how distressing this can be.
 And whilst we know sleepless nights can be the result of worry, from what we’ve learned, experienced and seen, we do not believe that is the case for the majority of insomniacs.
 Bottom line, our experience and research has shown that the problem with sleep resides not in your head but in your body.
 Or at least that’s where it starts.
 What you eat, how well you store glycogen, how high your stress hormones are, are some of the places where the secret to sleep is to be found.
 Yes, sleep hygiene can play a part to set the scene for sleep but on its own it can be a fruitless endeavor.
 In our experience, what matters most is your internal environment, not the external one.
-As a starting point, we recommend having our sleep infusion drink – Beauty Sleep – every night as part of a pre-sleep routine.
+As a starting point, we recommend having our bedtime drink every night as part of a pre-sleep routine.
 This drink was thoughtfully created from understanding sleep, scientific rationale and the need for something that is all-natural and safe to take every night.
 In fact, we’ve swapped our nighttime sleep teas for this drink because it’s positively good for us!
 This video explains more.